AndrewGatenbyVS/php-mysql-nginx-docker-config/README.md

 # Yet another typical PHP + NGINX + MySQL docker config.

-Just like JS frameworks, this is _another_ PHP + NGINX + MySQL Docker configuration.
-Mostly for my own ends, but feel free to fork and rename containers if it looks of use :v:
+Just like JS frameworks, this is _another_ PHP + NGINX + MySQL Docker configuration that the world doesn't need.
+Mostly done and shared for my own ends, but feel free to fork and rename containers if it looks of use :v:

 ## Install